The professional standards committee (PSC)

 The PSC has a number of functions, including:

-Supporting the ongoing development of CIH’s professionalism work, including the professional standards framework, and the journey toward professional recognition
+• Support the ongoing development of the work CIH is doing on professionalism including the professional standards framework and the journey towards professional recognition

 I have been a member of the Chartered Institute of Housing for over 30 years.
 Throughout my career I have valued my membership of the CIH.
 Starting out a as housing officer and studying for the professional qualification gave me an excellent grounding in all aspects of the profession and its rich history.
 Since that time, I have benefited from the knowledge and guidance the CIH has given to the sector.
 I have also valued the camaraderie and the sense of being part of the housing movement being a member of the CIH brings.